appwrite/demos-for-angular/README.md

 # demos-for-angular
-Demos and tutorials for getting started with Appwrite + Angular JS
+Demos and tutorials for getting started with Appwrite + Angular